zeruhur/plerion/five_galaxies/en/01_introduction.md

----
-title: 'The Five Galaxies'
-subtitle: 'A setting for Plerion'
----
 # Introduction

 Welcome to the universe of Plerion, where adventure and danger await in the depths of space.
 The Five Galaxies is part of a series of booklets that will guide you through the wonders and perils of this universe.